CZhouLab/BAMBI/README.md

 This script proprocess RNA-Seq raw data into FPKM and ReadCount table

-it needs to input a table which includes the sequecning files information in "--inputCSV", relative sample files provided:
+it needs to input a table which includes the sequencing files information in "--inputCSV", relative sample files provided:

 •       "sample_name"